Who Am I Right Now?

 You don't have to be a multiple to depersonalize -- this happens to singletons, too, because there are people who are singletons who also are dissociative.
 It's a dissociation issue, you lose yourself, your identity gets grayed out, you feel like you don't belong here, or anywhere, like you don't know who you are anymore.
 Similar to most other mental crises, it's a product of anxiety and/or depression, both of which are at their root products of fear.

 So suffice to say, all the usual fear-controlling suspects can help.
-Grounding, meditation, mindfulness, etc. But I have one particular cure that you can work on at any time, and keep pretty easily on-hand for those times when you "lose yourselves."
+Grounding, mindfulness meditation, presence New, etc. But I have one particular cure that you can work on at any time, and keep pretty easily on-hand for those times when you "lose yourselves."

 Music is a powerful mood-altering agent.
 Nowadays almost everyone carries a hand-picked cadre of songs called a "playlist" and it's easy to tweak, change, etc. No more mix tapes and cd compilations -- our music can be shuffled, carried everywhere, etc.